-If you give someone your Wi-Fi password then they have unlimited and furthermore it can enter your network with all its of.
-Today we will see how we can exclude him after the end of his legal visit.
+If you give someone your Wi-Fi password then it has unlimited access and can also access your network with all its devices.
+Today we will see how we can exclude him after his legal visit.

-Did the neighbor ask you for the Wi-Fi code to make an emergency connection, while his is broken?
-You shared your code with your visitors to send one or just connect to the internet?
-In such a request, out of courtesy alone, you cannot refuse to provide your Wi-Fi password to anyone who asks you personally.
+Did your neighbor ask for the Wi-Fi code to make an emergency connection while his own was broken?
+Did you share your password with your visitors to send a photo or just connect to the internet?
+In such a request, for the sake of courtesy, you cannot refuse to provide your Wi-Fi code to anyone who requests it in person.

 But what happens after your visitor leaves or generally when the need to have a third party disappears?
 If you do nothing it will be able to use your network each time it is near you or even be able to share it online.